 - Students (2)

 - Renier Elenbaas, Co-Chair, School Board Director

-The initial frequency for meetings will be monthly each second Thursday at 6:00 pm, starting with our third meeting on Thursday, March 18th.
+The frequency for meetings will be monthly each third Thursday at 6:00 pm.
 These meetings will be planned for 60-90 minutes and will be held in our Professional Development/Board Room.